· Last updated 2 June 2026

 What is the best viewpoint for seeing Morocco?

-Europa Point is the closest point to Africa and gives an unobstructed southward view.
+Europa Point is the closest point to Africa and gives an unobstructed southward view across the Strait.
 For the most complete panorama including Africa, the Strait and both coastlines, O'Hara's Battery at the top of the Rock is the standout location.

 Do I need to pay to access the viewpoints?

-The cable car has a ticket cost.
-Europa Point and the surrounding area are free to access, with free parking available nearby.
-The Upper Rock nature reserve has an entry charge if you access it by road.
+Europa Point and the surrounding area are free to access, with free parking nearby.
+The Upper Rock Nature Reserve has an entry charge if you access it by road.
 Walking trails up the Rock are free.
+A taxi Rock tour will have a cost to agree with your driver beforehand.

 Is Morocco visible at night?

 The lights of the Moroccan coast can sometimes be seen at night, particularly from Europa Point.
-The Ceuta lighthouse (also on the African coast) is visible in clear conditions.
+The Ceuta lighthouse on the African coast is visible in clear conditions.
 It is a different kind of view from the daytime one, but still striking.

 Can you take a day trip from Gibraltar to Morocco?

 Yes.
-Ferry services run from Tarifa and Algeciras (both short distances from Gibraltar) to Morocco.
+Ferry services run from Tarifa and Algeciras, both a short distance from Gibraltar, to Morocco.
 It is possible to visit Tangier or Ceuta on a day trip from the area.
 Check current ferry schedules and any entry requirements before travelling.